 No. You just need a valid driver’s license from your home country.

 Car Rental Insurance In Mexico.
 What Do I Need?

 Insurance can blow up the cost of your car rental, but you do not want to have a problem in Mexico; you’ll find out you’re not in Kansas anymore!
-Most car rental rates quoted online include basic insurance coverage, i.e. third party collision damage.
+Most car rental rates quoted online include basic insurance coverage, i.e. third party liability insurance..

-I don’t think that basic coverage is enough.
+I don’t think that this basic coverage is enough.